muratbayrktr/OOP-DesignPrinciples-SOLID/README.md

 ### 4. Interface Segregation Principle (ISP)
 #### Definition
 Clients should not be forced to depend on interfaces they do not use.
-This principle focuses on creating specific interfaces rather than a single, general-purpose interface【25†source】.
+This principle focuses on creating specific interfaces rather than a single, general-purpose interface.

 #### Benefits
 - **Reduced Overhead**: Clients only use the interfaces relevant to them.